JetBrains/projector-client/projector-client-web/README.md

 * [Notes](#notes) &mdash; tested browsers.
 * [Page parameters](#page-parameters) &mdash; set up the connection.
 * [Shortcuts](#shortcuts) &mdash; currently they are needed for debug purposes.
-* [Known issues](#known-issues) &mdash; the current state of limitations we believe there is no way to handle.

 ## Running
 The latest commit in master is built and deployed to GitHub Pages.
-So the latest commit is available here: <https://jetbrains.github.io/projector-client/index.html?host=HOST&port=PORT> (don't forget to set `HOST` and `PORT` to match your server's).
+So the latest commit is available
+here: <https://jetbrains.github.io/projector-client/?host=HOST&port=PORT> (don't forget to set `HOST` and `PORT` to match your server's).

 The latest version can be downloaded at the [Artifacts page](https://github.com/JetBrains/projector-client/releases).